rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 <p>"The shaken baby syndrome (with or without evidence of impact) is now a well-characterized clinical and pathological entity with <strong>diagnostic features in severe cases virtually unique to this type of injury</strong>—[1] swelling of the brain (cerebral edema) secondary to severe brain injury, [2] bleeding within the head (subdural hemorrhage), and [3] bleeding in the interior linings of the eyes (retinal hemorrhages).
 Let those who would challenge these diagnostic features first do so in the peer-reviewed literature, before speculating on other causes in court." <span class="ref">(<a href="https://publications.aap.org/pediatrics/article-abstract/101/2/321/61769">Chadwick 1998</a>, emphasis ours)</span></p>

-<p>"The expert who acknowledges the classic findings of SBS include subdural hematoma, retinal hemorrhage and edema, but chooses to ignore this constellation in favor of an alternative hypothesis will appear foolish." <span class="ref">(<a href="https://www.tandfonline.com/doi/pdf/10.1300/J146v05n01_15">Holmgren 2001</a>, p.
-319)</span></p>
+<p>"The expert who acknowledges the classic findings of SBS include subdural hematoma, retinal hemorrhage and edema, but chooses to ignore this constellation in favor of an alternative hypothesis will appear <strong>foolish</strong>." <span class="ref">(<a href="https://www.tandfonline.com/doi/pdf/10.1300/J146v05n01_15">Holmgren 2001</a>, p.
+319, emphasis ours)</span></p>

+<p>"Often referred to as the <strong>"triad"</strong>, the consensus continues to be that a collection of (1) damage to the brain, evidenced by severe brain swelling and/or diffuse traumatic axonal injury; (2) bleeding under the membranes which cover the brain, usually subdural and/or subarachnoid bleeding; and, (3) bleeding in the layers of the retina, often accompanied by other ocular damage, when seen in young children or infants, is <strong>virtually diagnostic</strong> of severe, whiplash shaking of the head." <span class="ref">(<a href="https://www.dontshake.org/media/k2/attachments/2000-SaltLakeCityProgram.pdf">Parrish 2000</a>, p.
+1, emphases ours)</span></p>

   </div>
   <div class="right">

 <h4>Newer literature</h4>

+<p>"Physicians experienced in the clinical evaluation of paediatric traumatic brain injury and AHT <strong><emph>do not</emph> diagnose SBS by a ‘triad’</strong>.
+That is a ‘strawman’ created for legal purposes and legal recourse. (...)
+We know of no guideline or reputable paediatric treatise that recommends SBS/AHT be diagnosed by a ‘triad’." <span class="ref">(<a href="https://onlinelibrary.wiley.com/doi/full/10.1111/apa.13858">Narang 2017</a>, p.
+1047-8, emphasis ours)</span></p>

 <p>"<strong>AHT is not a diagnosis that is made, or excluded, based only on the presence of the three 'triad' factors</strong>, namely retinal haemorrhage, subdural haematoma and encephalopathy.
 Although these findings are commonly seen in AHT cases, to suggest that diagnostic processes simply rest on the presence or absence of the ‘triad', without regard to the specific features and clinical circumstances of the findings, is, at best, misleading. (...)
 We maintain that <strong>the term 'triad' carries no value for clinicians experienced in evaluating suspected AHT.</strong>" <span class="ref">(<a href="https://onlinelibrary.wiley.com/doi/pdf/10.1111/apa.13840">Lucas 2017</a>, p.
 1033, emphases ours)</span></p>

 <p>"The diagnosis of abusive head trauma in children is not solely based on the findings of subdural hematoma, hypoxic–ischemic encephalopathy and retinal hemorrhage – <strong>it never has been</strong>." <span class="ref">(<a href="https://link.springer.com/article/10.1007/s00247-018-4158-0">Strouse 2018</a>, p.
 1045)</span></p>

-<p>"Efforts to create doubt about AHT include the deliberate mischaracterization and replacement of the complex and multifaceted diagnostic process by a near-mechanical determination based on the "triad" – the findings of subdural hemorrhage, retinal hemorrhage and encephalopathy." <span class="ref">(<a href="https://link.springer.com/article/10.1007/s00247-018-4149-1">Choudhary 2018</a>, p.
-1050)</span></p>
+<p>"Efforts to create doubt about AHT include the <strong>deliberate mischaracterization</strong> and replacement of the complex and multifaceted diagnostic process by a near-mechanical determination based on the "triad" – the findings of subdural hemorrhage, retinal hemorrhage and encephalopathy." <span class="ref">(<a href="https://link.springer.com/article/10.1007/s00247-018-4149-1">Choudhary 2018</a>, p.
+1050, emphasis ours)</span></p>

   </div>
 </div>